 I am going to go through what exactly a computer processor is, terms related to a computer processor and then include a few steps/decisions you should go through when deciding on the specific processor for you.

 The processor aka.
 CPU – The Central Processing Unit of a computer is essentially the ‘brain’ of your computer system.
 It will perform any logical tasks and deal with sorting information in a manner that is as efficient as possible.
 I could go on and on about the finite details and history of the computer processor, however here we are interested in how to choose the best Gaming Processor for your Gaming PC Build, so let’s familiarize ourselves with the terms that you will want to know when you are shopping for a gaming PC processor.

 Terms You Should Know:

 CPU Socket Type: These will differ between Processor brands.
 Socket Types are simply the ‘shapes’ of your Processor, and how it will fit into the motherboard.
 You will want to know the CPU Socket Type so that you can buy a compatible motherboard, that will have the matching socket type.
 The socket provides the electrical interface and contact with the CPU.

-Using a couple of processors used frequently in our builds, CPU socket examples used in gaming pc builds in 2021 could be the Intel Core i5-10600K processor, which has an LGA 1200 socket or the AMD Ryzen 7 5900X processor, which has an AM4 Socket.
+Using a couple of processors used frequently in our builds, CPU socket examples used in the best 2022 gaming PC builds could be the Intel Core i5-10600K processor, which has an LGA 1200 socket or the AMD Ryzen 7 5900X processor, which has an AM4 Socket.